turboapps/docs/building/working_with_containers/containers.md

 ![](/components/docs/building/working_with_containers/SIGNIN1.png)

-Our image has been pushed to the hub.
+Our image has been pushed to the Hub.
 Now we will configure the repo settings and other publishing settings.
 Navigate to [Turbo.net](https://turbo.net) and clicking **Sign In**.

 ![](/components/docs/building/working_with_containers/SIGNIN2.png)